Cameron Ayers: Personal life

-Ayers is the son of Randy and Carol Ayers.
-His father played basketball at Miami (Ohio) and is the former head coach of the Philadelphia 76ers and Ohio State.
+Ayers is the son of Carol and Randy Ayers.
+His father played college basketball at Miami University and is the former head coach of the Philadelphia 76ers and Ohio State University.

 His brother, Ryan, played basketball at Notre Dame and was team captain as a senior in 2008–09.

+Ayers is married to Vanderbilt University volleyball coach Lauren Plum, sister of Kelsey Plum.